bethesirius/ChosunTruck/README.md

 # ChosunTruck

 ## Introduction
-Chosun Truck is autonomous driving solution on Euro Truck Simulator 2(https://eurotrucksimulator2.com/).
+ChosunTruck is autonomous driving solution on Euro Truck Simulator 2(https://eurotrucksimulator2.com/).
 Recently, autonomous driving technology has become a big issue and we have studied the technology related to this.
 It is being develop in a simulator environment called Euro Truck Simulator 2 to study it with vehicles.
 Because this simulator provides a good test environment that is similar to the real road, we choose it.